FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Storm Drain Manual 2021/Chapter 1.rst

     1. Under normal conditions the pipe surface area equals half of the conduit length times the average of the top width at the end and mid points of the conduit.
-       These widths are evaluated before the next updated timestep using the flow depths y1, y2, and y.
+       These widths are evaluated before the next updated timestep using the flow depths y\ :sub:`1`, y\ :sub:`2`, and y.
     2. If the inflow of the conduit to a node is in free-fall (conduit invert elevation is above the water surface of the node), then the conduit does not contribute to the node surface area.
     3. For conduits with closed shapes such as circular pipes that are greater than 96 percent full, a constant top width equal to the width when 96 percent